Natural tree versus artificial tree: which one to choose for Christmas – Sapin Belge Skip to content

 The natural tree: the tradition continues at Christmas

-The species of the natural fir tree
+The species of natural fir

 Picea Albies